 - Plain text emails won’t have an open rate, because there’re no pictures used.

 - Some email clients have a function of previewing images.
 It will count as opening, but the recipient might never actually open it.

-To sum up, you don’t need to consider email open rate as the main criteria of email campaign success, but if your email open rate suddenly gets low, it indicates that something has gone wrong and it’s time to take action.
-Conversely, if it jumps higher then usual, it means you are on the right track.
+To sum up, you don’t need to consider email open rate as the main criteria of email campaign success, but if your email open rate gets low out of the blue, it indicates that something has gone wrong and it’s time to take action.
+Conversely, if it jumps higher then usually, it means you are on the right track.